cdapio/hydrator-plugins/database-plugins/docs/Database-batchsink.md

 of column name cases across different databases but might result in column name conflicts if multiple column names are the same when the case is ignored (optional).

 **connectionString:** JDBC connection string including database name.
+(Macro-enabled)

 **user:** User identity for connecting to the specified database.
 Required for databases that need authentication.
 Optional for databases that do not require authentication.
+(Macro-enabled)

 **password:** Password to use to connect to the specified database.
 Required for databases that need authentication.
 Optional for databases that do not require authentication.
+(Macro-enabled)

 **jdbcPluginName:** Name of the JDBC plugin to use.
 This is the value of the 'name' key defined in the JSON file for the JDBC plugin.